Risk score

 API Access

-An API is considered more risky or accessible insecurely if it is external facing, has no or weak authentication, and can be accessed over HTTP.
-The API access likelihood score is divided into two parts, external or internal APIs and whether the APIs are encrypted or non-encrypted.
+An API is considered more risky or insecure if it is external facing, has no or weak authentication, and can be accessed over HTTP.
+The API access likelihood score is divided into two parts: external or internal APIs and whether the APIs are encrypted or non-encrypted.
 Authentication can be weak or strong, or it can be absent.
 You can provide a score that suits your API environment.
-For example, a 0 score for strong authentication for an external API means that such an API would not have any contribution to the API access likelihood score.
+For example, a 0 score for strong authentication for an external and encrypted API means that such an API would not contribute to the API access likelihood score.

 Vulnerabilities

 API vulnerabilities refer to security weaknesses or flaws that exist within the interfaces of an application or system that allow for communication with other software or systems.
-These vulnerabilities can be exploited by attackers to gain unauthorized access to sensitive data, execute malicious code, or disrupt the functioning of the system.
-Traceable categorize vulnerabilities as High, Critical, Medium, or Low with a score for each of them.
+These vulnerabilities can be exploited by attackers to gain unauthorized access to sensitive data, execute malicious code, or disrupt the system’s functioning.
+Traceable categorizes vulnerabilities as High, Critical, Medium, or Low, with a score for each.
 You can customize this score to suit your API environment.

 Ease of resource discovery